 Specific tip to increase exposure & conversion through Google Shopping

-Which type of products is immune to error resolutions and might create an issue for Google Shopping Integration?
+Which type of product is immune to error resolutions and might create an issue for Google Shopping Integration?

 Restricted products are the products that can immediately put a stop to your Google Shopping campaign.
 Google is strict regarding the restricted products to the extent that even if they are in your site which you connect to Google Shopping, your merchant account may get suspended.